Thinking About Unretiring in 2025? Here’s What You Need To Know

 How to unretire

-Suppose you’re one of the one in five retirees unretiring and not sure where to start.
-In that case, Kerry Hannon, a workplace author and columnist, recommends focusing on upskilling and cultivating your network.
+If you’re one of the many retirees unretiring, but you're not sure where to start, Kerry Hannon, a workplace author and columnist, recommends focusing on upskilling and cultivating your network.
 “Getting your wider community involved in your job search — not family or close friends — will help the most,” she said.
 “It’s the people who participate in your same hobbies who you don’t know as well who might keep you in mind when they hear of opportunities.”

 Does the workforce need older workers?